 Every Fall, Marvin would expect us at his house to stack firewood for the winter....and we were always there.

 In the early years, Marvin ate supper with us almost every night.
 I knew very little about cooking, but he always had a polite way of telling me how to cook something better....without hurting my feelings.
+I'm proud to say that my father-in-law, Marvin, taught me how to cook.
 Every day I look across our dining room table and wish he was still sitting with us for a meal.
 Our family was so blessed to have this man for a Daddy, a Papa, and a Father-in-law.

 Marvin used to tell me not to buy ice cream...because he wanted the grandkids to have all the ice cream they wanted at "Papa Dink's" house.
 He would make the simplest of things so special.
 He filled our hearts with so many happy memories.

 Marvin believed in hard work and he stood for God and family and doing what was right.
 This world is a better place because this good man lived.
 Marvin was a kind and wonderful person and we miss him terribly.

 God saw he was getting tired,

 So he put his arms around him,

 With tear filled eyes we watched

 Him suffer and fade away.